 The teacher resources site and materials are used here with permission from Monarch Lab.
 It provides a wealth of activities for teachers grades K-12, links to current research, courses, lesson plans, and outreach materials.
-For more lesson plans and resources for teachers, go to Monarch Education on the Monarch Butterfly: North America’s Migrating Insect web pages:
+For more lesson plans and resources for teachers, go to Monarch Education on the Forest Service's web site, The Monarch Butterfly in North America:

 Winter Is Coming

 Students will brainstorm ways in which animals survive winter’s cold temperatures.
 They will create a class list that illustrates the variety of ways in which animals deal with cold temperatures, and compare these to ways in which humans prepare for and survive winter.

 Map the Monarchs’ Route

 Students will devise monarch migration routes, learning what monarchs might encounter during the fall and spring migrations.

 http://www.monarchlab.org/mitc/Resources/LessonPlans/K-2/Map_the_Monarchs_Route.pdf (for grades K-2)

 In the Mexican Mountains

 Students will investigate the significance of the butterfly for the early inhabitants of Mexico and what beliefs about the butterfly persist today.

 http://www.fs.fed.us/wildflowers/pollinators/Monarch_Butterfly/documents/royal_mail/Daughters_of_the_Sun.pdf (for grades 3-6)